-Fun things to do in Miami for kids that won’t break the bank!
+Check out these fun things to do in South Florida with kids that won’t break the bank!

-In this post, I’ll share a collectcion of fun things to do in Miami for kids.
+In this post, I’ll share a collection of fun things to do in South Florida with kids.
 These activities are affordable alternatives to pricey tourist activities!

 South Beach is the main attraction in Miami, but it is crowded and parking can get VERY expensive.